Characterisation of three-body loss in ${}^{166}$Er and optimised production of large Bose-Einstein condensates: Three-body loss Measurements

 For our measurements we prepare an ultracold, spin-polarised sample of \ce{^166Er} in an (approximately harmonic) optical dipole trap~(ODT) formed from \SI{1030}{\nano\metre} laser light.
-The full experimental sequence is described in \cref{sec:bec}; here we only note that the final stage of cooling is achieved by evaporation in the ODT, with the temperature of the atom cloud controlled by the ODT depth.
+The experimental sequence is described in \cref{sec:bec}, and the trap and gas parameters for all our loss measurements are given in the Supplemental Material~\footnote{See Supplemental Material for ODT powers, polarisations and associated trap frequencies, the average temperatures and initial atom numbers for all the data series used in \cref{fig:L3,fig:resonance}}; here we only note that the final stage of cooling is achieved by evaporation in the ODT, with the temperature of the atom cloud controlled by the ODT depth.
 To produce clouds at different temperatures, we interrupt the normal evaporation sequence at different times and ramp up the depth of the ODT over \SI{100}{\milli\second} to prevent any further evaporative cooling (and associated atom loss) during our measurements.
-We initiate the loss measurements by quenching the magnetic field~$B$~\footnote{The magnetic field is calibrated using radio frequency spectroscopy within the ground state Zeeman manifold.} to the desired value in~$<\SI{10}{\milli\second}$.
+We initiate the loss measurements by quenching the magnetic field~$B$~\footnote{The magnetic field is calibrated to an accuracy of \SI{1}{\milli\gauss} using radio frequency (RF) spectroscopy within the ground state Zeeman manifold.
+However, the quoted magnetic fields are also affected by an error of $\pm\SI{5}{\milli\gauss}$ between different datasets, due to long-term drifts between RF measurements.} to the desired value in~$<\SI{10}{\milli\second}$.
 To avoid ramping through wide resonances, for measurements above~\SI{3}{\gauss} we evaporatively cool at~\SI{3.8}{\gauss}, whereas for measurements below \SI{3}{\gauss} we cool at~\SI{1.4}{\gauss}.
 We use absorption imaging after a time-of-flight to measure the atom number~$N$ and temperature~$T$ as a function of the time~$t$ the atoms are held in the trap (at a given~$B$).
 Examples of these $N(t)$ and $T(t)$ curves are shown in \cref{fig:Nvst,fig:Tvst}; here the initial temperature $T_i=\SI{0.5}{\micro\kelvin}$ and $B=\SI{2.7}{\gauss}$.

-We first consider atom loss.
+Let us first consider atom loss.
 As the atoms are prepared in the lowest Zeeman state at temperatures much lower than the sub-level splitting ($\approx\SI{78}{\micro\kelvin\per\gauss}$), two-body (spin relaxation) loss processes are energetically suppressed.
 The evolution of the atom number density in thermal samples can therefore be described by a combination of one- and three-body loss terms~\cite{Weber2003},

 where $\tau_1$ is the one-body lifetime (set by e.g.\ collisions with background gas atoms in an imperfect vacuum), $L_3$ is the three-body loss coefficient and $n(\vb{r})$ is the atom number density.
 For a thermal cloud (well above the BEC transition temperature), the atomic density distribution in a harmonic trap is Gaussian and \cref{eq:3Bloss} can be written as~\cite{Weber2003}